department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill.md

   links:
   - url: /health-care/pay-copay-bill/dispute/
     title: Dispute your copay charges
-    description: If you think the charges, or amounts, on your bill are incorrect, find out how to file a dispute.
+    description: If you think the charges or amounts on your bill are incorrect, find out how to file a dispute.
   - url: /health-care/pay-copay-bill/financial-hardship/
     title: Request financial hardship assistance
     description: If you're struggling to pay your copays, learn how to request a repayment plan, debt relief, or copay exemption.